zayo/steam-thresher/README.md

 ### FragmentContainer
 Mimics the basic behaviour of `Activity` and `startActivityForResult`.
 Most of the fragments will be used as a part of stateful flows and thus there must be always `back` & `forward` ways.
-While the `Navigator` is the forward navigator only (!by implementation, not by concept!), the complement is the `FragmentContainer`. `finishFragment` without action is simple 'back'.
+While the `Navigator` is the forward navigator only (**by implementation, not by concept**), the complement is the `FragmentContainer`. `finishFragment` without action is simple 'back'.
 With action it's `replace` or `popUpTo` depending if the `Action`'s handler is somewhere in the backstack already.

+This is implemented by the `NavHostActivity` and serves the purpose of activity-fragment callbacks api.

 ### NavHostFragment
 Serves the role of UI host container.
 The only thing is to implement method `handle(Action)` by